luchko/latticegraph_designer/README.rst

 Running from source
 -------------------

-The fastest way to run LatticeGraph designer is to get the source code using git, install Python and PyQt, and run these commands:
+The fastest way to run LatticeGraph designer is to follow this steps:

 1. Make sure that all dependencies are installed.
 2. `Download a source <https://github.com/luchko/latticegraph_designer/archive/master.zip>`_ of the last stable package version.